- Search The Registry

 *Stephen Burrows was born on this date in 1943.
 He is a Black fashion designer.

 He was born in Newark, New Jersey, to parents Octavia Pennington and Gerald Burrows.
-He was raised by his mother and his maternal grandmother, Beatrice Pennington Banks Simmons.
+His mother and maternal grandmother raised him, Beatrice Pennington Banks Simmons.
 Fascinated with his grandmother's zigzag sewing machine, he learned to sew early.
-He made his first garment for a friend's doll when he was eight years old.
+He made his first garment for a friend's doll when he was eight.
 In high school, Burrows took dance lessons and loved the mambo.
-He began heading to Manhattan on Sundays to dance at the Palladium nightclub and sketching dresses he wanted for his partners.
+He began heading to Manhattan on Sundays to dance at the Palladium nightclub and sketch dresses he wanted for his partners.

 Burrows began his working career with a job at blouse manufacturer Weber Originals.
-Gradually his work was picked up by small shops, and in 1968 he began working with Andy Warhol and his entourage at Max's Kansas City and selling across the street at the O Boutique.
+Gradually small shops picked up his work, and in 1968 he began working with Andy Warhol and his entourage at Max's Kansas City and selling across the street at the O Boutique.
 Burrows' clothes are the fashion embodiment of the electric sexuality of this era.
 The women who wore his clothes gave off an aura of frantically creative days and wild nights filled with disco music and glamorous people.
-His classmates had a desire to sell their lines at the famous Fifth Avenue retailer Henri Bendel.
+His classmates wanted to sell their lines at the famous Fifth Avenue retailer Henri Bendel.
 Burrows met Geraldine Stutz, Bendel's owner, in the summer of 1968.
 She loved the coat he wore to meet her so much that she gave him a boutique in the store.

-In the fall of 1973, Burrows' first lingerie/sleepwear collection, called "Stevies," was introduced at Henri Bendel's, Bonwit Teller, Lord & Taylor, and Bloomingdales as stores in Chicago, San Francisco, and elsewhere.
+In the fall of 1973, Burrows' first lingerie/sleepwear collection, "Stevies," was introduced at Henri Bendel's, Bonwit Teller, Lord & Taylor, and Bloomingdales as stores in Chicago, San Francisco, and elsewhere.
 He was one of the five American fashion designers chosen to showcase their work at the historical fashion show billed as divertissement à Vèrsailles, held on November 28, 1973.
-He was the youngest American designer to show a collection by more than a decade.
+He was the youngest American designer to show a collection in over a decade.

-In 1978, Farrah Fawcett wore his gold chainmail dress to the Academy Awards, a presenter.
+In 1978, Farrah Fawcett wore his gold chainmail dress to the Academy Awards as a presenter.
 In February 1981, Brooke Shields, at age 15, appeared on the cover of Cosmopolitan magazine wearing Stephen Burrows.
 Other women who loved his clothes included Barbra Streisand, Cher, The Supremes, Bette Midler, and Jerry Hall.
-His work as a fashion designer has been the subject of a series of retrospectives: in "1940–1970s Cut and Style" at New York's Fashion Institute of Technology; "The 1970s" at The Tribute Gallery in New York, and in "Back to Black: Art, Cinema, and the Racial Imaginary" at Whitechapel Gallery in London in June 2005.
+His work as a fashion designer has been the subject of a series of retrospectives: "1940–1970s Cut and Style" at New York's Fashion Institute of Technology, "The 1970s" at The Tribute Gallery in New York, and "Back to Black: Art, Cinema, and the Racial Imaginary" at Whitechapel Gallery in London in June 2005.